Learning Deep Morphological Networks with Neural Architecture Search: Morphological Architecture Search (MAS)

-In addition, we can also build the morphological gradient which is the difference between the dilation and the erosion with the same SE applied on the same image.
-Hence it is defined as: $ G_b(f) = \delta_{b}(f)-\varepsilon_{b}(f) $ The structuring element impacts morphological operations by both the geometry of its support and its weights.
-Hence, by combining morphological operators, we can build new operators.
-One could wonder how to combine these operators to have the best performances for a given task.
-For a while, these operators were combined based on expert knowledge.
-In this work, we propose to combine them, thanks to an architecture search algorithm.
+In addition, we can also build the morphological gradient, which is the difference between the dilation and the erosion with the same SE applied to the same image.
+Hence, it is defined as: $ G_b(f) = \delta_{b}(f)-\varepsilon_{b}(f) $.
+The structuring element impacts the morphological operations through both the geometry of its support and its weights.
+Hence, by combining the morphological operators, we can build new operators.
+The question arises as to how to combine these operators to achieve the best performance for a given task.
+These operators have long been combined based on expert knowledge, but in this work, we propose combining them using an architecture search algorithm.